zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### groupHeaderTemplate `String`

-The template which is used to render the group header when the grid is grouped by the column field.
+The template which renders the group header when the grid is grouped by the column field.
 By default the name of the field and the current group value is displayed.The fields which can be used in the template are:

 #### Example